BankkRoll/rainbowkit-playground/README.md

 Welcome to the RainbowKit Playground - a powerful tool for exploring and experimenting with the RainbowKit library components.
 RainbowKit Playground provides a live, interactive environment for developers to customize components, understand their functionality, and preview the changes in real time.

+# in progress

+Here's a list of tasks that need to be addressed:

+- [ ] Fix refreshing on file change (add context)
+- [ ] Fix refreshing on component change (add context)
+- [ ] Modify `app.tsx` file to show current selection of settings edited
+- [ ] Address minor bug fixes
+- [ ] Implement more custom components

 ## Features

 - **Live Code Editor**: Write and edit your RainbowKit components code on the fly.